 The statement that there is one God, Allah, and Mohammad is his prophet

 A Muslim prays five times each day in the direction of the Ka’aba in Mecca, kneeling and bowing while reciting from the Quran in Arabic

-A Muslim should donate a percent of their income to those less fortunate
+A Muslim should donate a percentage of their income to those less fortunate

 During the month of Ramadan, a healthy Muslim should fast from sun up to sun down

-The Hajj is an act of spiritual devotion as well as a rite of passage in the life of a Muslim follower.
-Adult men and women travel to Mecca to view the Ka’aba and perform symbolic rituals
+The Hajj is an act of devotion and a rite of passage in the spiritual life of a Muslim as they travel to Mecca to view the Ka’aba and perform symbolic rituals